w3c/wai-curricula/content/designer/forms-design.md

 * define consistent use, placement, and appearance of form elements
 * define interactions with form elements, including through mouse, keyboard, touch, and voice
 * define clear and distinguishable names as well as visual and non-visual instructions to understand the purpose and functionality of form elements
-* define clear and descriptive visual and non-visual instructions about the current step and about the total number of steps in multi-step forms
+* define clear and descriptive visual and non-visual instructions for the current step and the total number of steps in multi-step forms
 * define clear and descriptive error messages that:
   * identify the field in error
   * provide suggestions for correction when possible